stebuehler/opnrcd/README.md

 ## To Do
 ### App
 * Clean up / generalise the "pre" display options callback and related functionalities in views and filters.
-* Generalize the filtering for the time series data
+* Generalize the filtering for the time series data (timeseries df should be created from the filtered main df, ideally.
+May require separate passing of the full set of timestamps, for backwards compatibility)
-* More refactoring the data loading and filtering
+* More refactoring the data loading and filtering.
 * Add more filters (Nationalität, Sprache, Baujahr, etc.)?
-* Add a "Reset all" button in the filtering section that fills all filters up with all values
+* Add a "Reset all" button in the filtering section that fills all filters up with all values.
-* Rename columns (remove "1-10", rename "Timestamp sekunden" to "Timestamp")
+* Rename columns (remove "1-10"s, rename "Timestamp sekunden" to "Timestamp")?
 * Whole app in German!
 * Document all (used) columns of the dataframe in the offcanvas help section ("hä?" button)
 ### Dashboards